 Cost Of Living: Proving More Buying Power

 The Annual Cost of Living Index (COLI) that compares all states, metropolitan areas and counties in the United States for 2012, shows that South Carolina has a lower cost of living than neighboring states of Georgia and North Carolina.

 The average value of $1 across the United States can purchase $1.13 worth of goods and services in South Carolina.

 This information is just a highlight of the many benefits agribusinesses and food processors could reap from doing business in South Carolina.
 Agribusiness and food processing are a good match for the state and its rural economy.
 Capital investments from outside firms would create economic attention for South Carolina’s more needy areas and bring new jobs to the workforce.

 South Carolina has unlimited potential to become a large supplier of specialty agriculture with its extended growing seasons a year, fertile soil, and relatively low-cost land compared to other parts of the U.S. The majority of the U.S., the growing season only ranges from 120-150 days, yet S.C. falls within the 10% of the U.S. that enjoys a 240+ day growing season, perfect for higher value crops.

 4,728,000 acres of South Carolina are classified as agricultural land.
-For the smallest state outside of New England, South Carolina has a significant amount farmland space available for processing.
+For one of the smallest states outside New England, South Carolina has a significant amount of farmland space available for processing.

 From a logistics standpoint, South Carolina is hard to beat.
-This area is within 1,000 miles of 75% of the United State’s population; perfect for shipping perishable and non-perishable items domestically.
+This area is within 1,000 miles of 75% of the U.S. population; perfect for shipping perishable and non-perishable items domestically.

 These interstates are enhanced by more than 41,000 miles of state-maintained highways, offering excellent east-west and north-south access.